EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 5. Deforestation Risk Assessment

-In addition to providing geolocation data, operators must demonstrate that there is a ‘no or negligible risk of deforestation’ on the declared plots.
-While the EUDR does not specify a single methodology or provide a forest base4 map for validation, satellite imagery combined with on-site inspections offers an effective and scalable approach for evidence collection.
+With the geolocation data collected from suppliers, operators must demonstrate that there is a ‘no or negligible risk of deforestation’ on the declared plots.
+While the EUDR does not specify a single methodology nor provide a forest base4 map for validation, satellite imagery combined with on-site inspections offers an effective and scalable approach for evidence collection.

-EFICO has partnered with two service providers, using private satellite imagery: GRAS and Enveritas, which use distinct methods (see Section 4) in selected origins (see Annex 3) and support various engagement levels (see Section 7).
-Both partners assist EFICO in assessing risk by evaluating the overlap and proximity of declared plots to forest areas, deforested zones, and indigenous lands.
-They also provide national and/or regional analyses of legal and risk factors, including forest presence, deforestation prevalence, governance, human rights, and indigenous issues (see Annex 1 & Annex 2).
+EFICO has partnered with two service providers using private satellite imagery, GRAS and Enveritas, which use distinct methods (see Section 4) in selected origins (see Annex 3) and support various engagement levels (see Section 7).
+Both partners assist EFICO in automated risk assessment by evaluating the overlap and proximity of declared plots to forest areas, deforested zones, and indigenous lands.
+They also provide national and/or regional analyses of legal and risk factors, including forest presence, deforestation prevalence, governance, human rights, and indigenous issues (see Annex 1 & Annex 2.)

 Type of Service Provider Examples Deforestation risk Legal/country risk